SSpzcee/Asunder-PHB/phb/md/Ninjutsu.md

 As effective as this technique is, slicing and smashing anything short of fortified stonework, it can be somewhat unreliable, as there's an element of chance about just how many different ways a victim will be shredded.

 Chakra: 36
-Damage: 4d10\*10
+Damage: 6d10\*10
 Range: 40
 Speed: 24
 Seal Speed: 42

-Tags: Slashing, Projectile, AoE
+Tags: Attack, Projectile, Slashing, Fan

 Effects:
-This may target any number of people in front of you, so long as they are all within range, and for the purposes of evading is considered to have an Area equal to its Range.
+This may target any number of people within range, and for the purposes of evading is considered to have an Area equal to its Range.

-Scything Wind's damage is considered 25% higher for the purposes of inflicting wounds.
+Scything Wind gains a +100% wounding bonus.

 ### **Fuuton: Shinkuu Taigyoku \- Wind Release: Vacuum Great Sphere**